IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/ansible/README.md

 ## Key components overview

 - GitOps is a methodology that uses Git as the single source of truth for infrastructure and application configurations.
 It enables version-controlled, auditable, and automated deployments.
-- Terraform by HashiCorp is an infrastructure as code (IaC) tool that allows you to define and provision infrastructure by using a declarative configuration language.
+- Terraform Enterprise by HashiCorp is an infrastructure as code (IaC) tool that allows you to define and provision infrastructure by using a declarative configuration language.
 - Ansible Automation Platform (AAP) provides enterprise-grade automation capabilities, including workflows, RBAC, and integrations with CI/CD pipelines.
 - Event-Driven Ansible (EDA) listens for events (for example, webhook triggers, alerts, or Git changes) and automatically triggers Ansible playbooks in response.